 Be aware of burning-off guidelines

-Bass Coast Shire Deputy Mayor, Cr Bruce Kent, said that Council has worked together with the CFA to develop guidelines to help people understand where and when they can burn-off.
+Bass Coast Shire Mayor, Cr Michael Whelan said the CFA and Council worked together to develop guidelines to help people understand what they must do before, during and after a burn off.

-"The guidelines apply for any open air burning off you may want to do and aim to protect the safety and comfort of all residents and visitors."
+“The guidelines apply for any open air burning off you may want to do and aim to protect the safety and comfort of all residents and visitors,” Cr Whelan said.